Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 A parent who has been denied physical custody of a child may not consent to use of a child's medical records in research.

-Mental health records may be released without informed written consent for research purposes if the research has been approved by the Department of Health Services, the information will be used only for the approved research and will not be released to a person not connected with the research, and the final product will not include identifying information.
+Mental health records may be released without informed written consent for research purposes if the research has been approved by the Department of Health Services (for more than minimal risk research only), the information will be used only for the approved research and will not be released to a person not connected with the research, and the final product will not include identifying information.

 There is an exception to the requirement to obtain informed consent to perform HIV testing on a human specimen if the testing is performed for research and so long as the identity of the test subject is not known and may not be retrieved by the researcher.